What are the Characteristics of Pionus Parrots and Their Subspecies?

 Physical Description:

-The Dusky Pionus has more subdued colors, with a mostly dark gray or brownish plumage and a slight blue tinge on its underparts.
+The Dusky Pionus has more subdued colors, with mostly dark gray or brown plumage and a slight blue tinge on its underparts.

 Dusky Pionus